DataDog/datadog-operator/docs/datadog_agent_profiles.md

 DAP is disabled by default.
 To enable DAP using the [datadog-operator helm chart](https://github.com/DataDog/helm-charts/tree/main/charts/datadog-operator), set `datadogAgentProfile.enabled=true` in your `values.yaml` file or as a flag in the command line arguments `--set datadogAgentProfile.enabled=true`.

 > [!CAUTION]
-> Enabling DAP will increase the resource usage of the operator.
+> Enabling DAP will increase the resource usage of the Operator.
 Please ensure the operator pod has enough resources allocated to it prior to enabling DAP.